Address: 1 Lime Street, London, EC3M 7HA

 Major shareholders: Wholly owned by Royal Insurance Holdings plc

-Company history: Royal & SunAlliance is one of the world's largest multinational quoted insurance groups, writing business in 130 countries and with major operations in the UK, Scandinavia, Canada, Ireland, the Middle East and Latin America.
-Focusing on general insurance, it has 26,000 staff and in 2004 its net written premiums were £5.2bn.
-With a 300-year heritage Royal & SunAlliance is the oldest insurance company in the world still transacting business under its own name.
+Company history: Royal & SunAlliance is one of the world's leading multinational quoted insurance groups, with the capacity to write business in over 130 countries and with major operations in the UK, Scandinavia, Canada, Ireland, the Middle East and Latin America.
+Focusing on general insurance, it has around 21,000 employees and, in 2006, its net written premiums were £5.5bn.
+With an almost 300 year heritage Royal & SunAlliance is the oldest insurance company in the world still trading under its original name.

-Chief officer Biography: Bridget McIntyre took up her post as UK CEO at Royal & SunAlliance on 1 November 2005.
-Prior to this, McIntyre had worked for Norwich Union for 13 years in a variety of roles including finance director of the general insurance business, managing director of London & Edinburgh, finance director of UK Long Term Savings and, most recently, sales, marketing & underwriting director of Norwich Union's general insurance business.
+Before joining Royal & SunAlliance, McIntyre worked for Norwich Union for 13 years in a variety of roles including finance director of the general insurance business, finance director for UK long term savings, and sales, marketing & underwriting director of Norwich Union's general insurance business.
+In this last role, McIntyre was in charge of the retail strategy for Norwich Union Direct including its "Quote me Happy" campaign.

 T: 020 7702 3109